SWK vs. IR, XYL, DOV, SNA, PNR, IEX, GGG, NDSN, WWD, and ITT

 Should you be buying Stanley Black & Decker stock or one of its competitors?
-The main competitors of Stanley Black & Decker include Ingersoll Rand (IR), Xylem (XYL), Dover (DOV), Snap-on (SNA), Pentair (PNR), IDEX (IEX), Graco (GGG), Nordson (NDSN), Lincoln Electric (LECO), and ITT (ITT).
+The main competitors of Stanley Black & Decker include Ingersoll Rand (IR), Xylem (XYL), Dover (DOV), Snap-on (SNA), Pentair (PNR), IDEX (IEX), Graco (GGG), Nordson (NDSN), Woodward (WWD), and ITT (ITT).
 These companies are all part of the "industrial machinery" industry.

 Stanley Black & Decker vs.

-Ingersoll Rand (NYSE:IR) and Stanley Black & Decker (NYSE:SWK) are both large-cap industrial products companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their valuation, profitability, dividends, media sentiment, community ranking, risk, institutional ownership, earnings and analyst recommendations.
+Ingersoll Rand (NYSE:IR) and Stanley Black & Decker (NYSE:SWK) are both large-cap industrials companies, but which is the better investment?
+We will contrast the two companies based on the strength of their media sentiment, community ranking, institutional ownership, dividends, earnings, risk, analyst recommendations, valuation and profitability.

 Ingersoll Rand has higher earnings, but lower revenue than Stanley Black & Decker.
 Ingersoll Rand is trading at a lower price-to-earnings ratio than Stanley Black & Decker, indicating that it is currently the more affordable of the two stocks.